Genital piercing

 Genital piercing is a form of body piercing that involves piercing a part of the genitalia, thus creating a suitable place for wearing different types of jewellery.
-Nevertheless, the term may also be used pars pro toto to indicate all body piercings in the area of anus, perineum, genitals and mons pubis, including piercings such as anal, guiche, and pubic that do not involve perforation of genitalia.
+Nevertheless, the term may also be used pars pro toto to indicate all body piercings in the area of the anus, perineum, penis, scrotum, and vulva, including piercings such as anal, guiche, and pubic that do not involve perforation of genitalia.
 Genital piercings can be done regardless of sex, with various forms of piercings available.
 The main motive is beautification and individualization; in addition, some piercings enhance sexual pleasure by increasing stimulation.
 Pre-modern genital piercings is most culturally widespread in Southeast Asia, where it has been part of traditional practice since ancient times.
 Records of genital piercing are found in the Kama Sutra.

 History

 The traditional prehistoric and historic practice of genital piercing is most culturally widespread in Southeast Asia (particularly in Indonesia, the Philippines, Thailand, Malaysia, and Myanmar), where the insertion of various kinds of implants into the penis were common until modern times, in addition to other ancient body modifications like tattooing, supercision or circumcision, pearling, ear piercings and ear plugs, gold teeth fillings, teeth filing, teeth blackening, and artificial cranial deformation.
 The primary purpose of such inserts were to enhance pleasure.
 The practice also spread to neighboring regions, where scattered references to genital piercings exist, like the South Asian apadravya, a male genital piercing that passes vertically through the glans (unlike most Southeast Asian piercings which are inserted horizontally), in the Kama Sutra (2nd century AD).
 Other smaller traditions of genital piercings also arose independently in other cultures (like in Central America).

 In the Philippines, penile piercings were widely documented by European explorers among the Visayan people.
 Visayan penile piercings consists of a rod or bar (usually made from gold, brass, tin, or ivory; and often ornamented) called the tugbuk or tudruk that is inserted horizontally through the glans of the penis.
 Its ends are attached to the sakra (also transcribed as sacra or sagra), a wheel or half-ring (made from the same material as the tugbuk) that goes around the head of the penis, similar to a cock ring.
 The sakra comes in many variants, but is usually ornamented with blunt knobs around the circumference.
 The ends of the tugbuk are then secured to the sakra with plugs (also often ornamented).
 The Italian explorer Antonio Pigafetta who accompanied Ferdinand Magellan in the first circumnavigation of the globe describes the practice as such: